nvogel/puppet-ansible/README.md

 In the following :

- - the **Ansible master** is the host where Ansible is installed
+ - the **Ansible master** is the host where Ansible is installed and where you run your playbooks
- - the **Ansible nodes** are the hosts managed by the ansible master host
+ - the **Ansible nodes** are the hosts managed by the ansible master

 ## Description

 The goals of the ansible puppet module are :

- - to install ansible on the ansible master
+ - to install [Ansible](http://www.ansibleworks.com) on the ansible master
  - to allow ssh connections from the ansible master to a pool of ansible nodes
  - to install and configure sudo on the ansible nodes